-Upon conversion of their shares of Preferred Stock to Common Stock, purchasers of the Preferred Stock in this offering will experience immediate and substantial book value dilution.
+Purchasers of the Common Stock in this offering will experience immediate and substantial dilution in the net tangible book value of the Common Stock.
 Additional dilution is likely to occur upon the exercise of outstanding options or warrants granted by the Company.
 The Company has never paid cash dividends and does not anticipate paying any cash dividends in the foreseeable future.
 See "Dilution" and "Dividend Policy."